mashua/poc-fsm/README.md

 <u>**Currently Supported Features:**</u>

  1. Representation of the FSM in a .gv, .tex or .yml file.
- 2. Parsing of the .gv, .tex files and generation of a .yml file.
+ 2. Parsing of the .gv, .tex files and generation of a .yml file (this is not needed if you describe your graph directly at the.yml file).
- 3. Parsing of the .yml file and generation of .h and one .c files.
+ 3. Parsing of the .yml file and generation of one .h and one .c file.

 The .h file contains the definitions to be used, such as prototype functions, and a custom defined type for the states representation.

 The .c file contains skeleton code to implement your FSM transitioning logic.
 One function per defined state is generated with some facilities as: logging of current triggered state and resulting state, a comment statement containig all possible next transitions that where declared valid from the specific state.

 The generated skeleton functions are named trigger_<STATE_NAME\>, e.g, trigger_STATE6( );